Entitlement mentality is the state of mind that you are owed something when most people around would beg to differ.

 You are an individual, with your own mindset and psychology.
 You are bigger than your generation.

-Wherever you come from and whatever you age, being entitled is not doing you any good in your life.
-And particularly in your social life.
+Wherever you come from and whatever your age, being entitled is not doing you any good in your life.

 So let’s see how to change that.